keu/docs/learn/connections-redshift.md

 ---
-title: "Creating an Amazon Redshift Connection in Airflow "
+title: "Creating an Amazon Redshift Connection"
 id: redshift
 sidebar_label: Redshift
-description: Learn how to create an Amazon Redshift connection.
+description: Learn how to create an Amazon Redshift connection in Airflow.
 ---

 [Amazon Redshift](https://aws.amazon.com/redshift/) is a data warehouse product from AWS.
 Integrating Redshift with Airflow allows you to automate, schedule and monitor a variety of tasks like create, delete, resume a cluster, ingest or export data to and from Redshift, run SQL queries against Redshift etc.